revanthramr/Restaurant-Sales-Order-Analysis-Using-SQL/README.md

 16. What were the top 5 orders that spent the most money?
 17. View the details of the highest spent order.
 What insights can you gather from it?
 18. View the details of the top 5 highest spend orders.
 What insights can you gather from it?
+# conclusion
+By analyzing restaurant sales data, we can make informed business decisions to:
+Optimize menu pricing, Identify customer preferences, Improve restaurant operations.

+This SQL-based project demonstrates how data-driven insights can help improve restaurant sales and profitability.